viniciuschioratto/book/README.md

 Also, this application is using the Swagger to expose all the endpoints in the API.

+The application is running wth Docker, where we can use just a command and the application will be up and running with all the necessary resources.

 ## Setup

 To run the application we can use the docker compose file provided in the root of the project.
 The docker compose file will create the container about our application and the necessary resources.